-Term Definition Assistive Devices Devices that are designed, made, or adapted to help a person perform a particular task.
+Term Definition Devices that are designed, made, or adapted to help a person perform a particular task.
 Examples: walkers, canes, handrails, wheelchairs Physical contact to support a person so that the activities of daily living can be carried out without fall or injury.
 Purposeful Movement The act of intentionally moving from one place to another.

-Set-up Involves placing the assistive device where the customer can reach.
+Involves placing the assistive device where the customer can reach.
 Examples include charging an electric wheelchair or adjusting the wheelchair safety belt.
-Supervision Observing the customer and being readily available to provide assistance, including giving verbal cues or reminders.
+Observing the customer and being readily available to provide assistance, including giving verbal cues or reminders.